puppetlabs/puppetserver/acceptance/README.md

 2. If successful, it will give you back a URL with the new puppetserver version at the end, which will look something like `2.2.2.master.SNAPSHOT.2016.02.18T1627`.
    Set `PACKAGE_BUILD_VERSION` to this version.

+##### PUPPET_VERSION
-3. Define ```PUPPET_VERSION``` as the packaged version of the puppet-agent package that your version of puppetserver depends upon
+Define `PUPPET_VERSION` as the packaged version of the puppet-agent package that your version of puppetserver depends upon.
+E.g. 1.3.5

-If you are testing backwards compaitiblity against a specific release of puppet, the `PUPPET_LEGACY_VERSION` environment variable is also available for this purpose, but is not required.
+If you are testing backwards compatibility against a specific release of puppet, the `PUPPET_LEGACY_VERSION` environment variable is available for this purpose, but is not required.

 #### Install dependencies